pdjstone/archimedes-live/README.md

 ## Supported URL options

-Some features can be accessed using the hash portion of the URL (e.g. `https://archi.medes.live#foo=bar`):
+Some features can be accessed using the hash portion of the URL (e.g. `https://archi.medes.live#foo=bar`).
+These are useful when linking to Archimedes Live:

 * **preset** - load a preset machine configuration instead of the default A3000.
 Current valid values are:
   * `a310-arthur` - A310 with Arthur 1.20 ROM.
 ARM 2 CPU with 1MB RAM
   * `a310-ro2` - A310 with RISC OS 2 ROM.
 ARM 2 CPU with 1MB RAM